henkvantijen/MyIMDB/README.md

 MyIMDB
 ======

-a small IMDB-like webapp, made in Perl with Mojolicious framework and Class::DBI ORM
+a small IMDB-like webapp, made in Perl with Mojolicious framework and Rose::DB::Object ORM